 - Dark chocolate

-Making these foods a part of your everyday diet can do wonders for your health and lessen hangover effects in some cases.
+These are some of the best foods to make a part of your everyday diet.
+They can do wonders for your health and lessen hangover effects in some cases.

 Option 6: Sip Caffeine, In Moderation

-Coffee and caffeinated tea shouldn’t replace water when you’re trying to rehydrate after drinking.
-Nevertheless, the caffeine in both may help give you an energy boost to fight hangover fatigue, as well as alleviating headache symptoms.
+Coffee and caffeinated tea shouldn’t replace water when you’re trying to rehydrate after heavy drinking.
+Nevertheless, the caffeine in both may help give you an energy boost to fight hangover fatigue, as well as alleviate headache symptoms.

 If you’re used to coffee or tea in the morning, sip your usual amount while supplementing your beverage intake with water and electrolytes.
 Otherwise, you may add a caffeine withdrawal headache on top of hangover symptoms.